Get In Touch

 The Fada in ofada rice must mean Fa-da of all rice because it sure acts like it.

-It contains 10 times more vitamins B1 and B6, 3 times more B vitamins and fiber than regular white rice all while being low in calories.
+It contains 10 times more vitamins B1 and B6 and 3 times more B vitamins and fiber than regular white rice, all while being low in calories.

-When it comes to fruits, watermelon is top tier for weight loss, the high-water content in it leaves you feeling full and satisfied.
+When it comes to fruits, watermelon is the top tier for weight loss.
+Its high-water content leaves you feeling full, satisfied, and refreshed.

-Watermelon is made up of 97% water which makes it a perfect mix between sweet, hydrating, and low calories.
+Watermelon is made up of 97% water, which makes it a perfect mix of sweet, hydrating, and low calories.

 These little red gems pack a punch of flavor without piling on the calories, making them a great snack option to add to your diet.